krihal/twamp-dissector/README.md

 ## Building

-1. Obtain the source code for Wireshark.
+1. Obtain and build the source code for Wireshark.

    The code can be found here: https://www.wireshark.org/download.html I have only build this with version 1.12.